serverless/components/README.md

 version: 0.0.4 # Required.
 The version of the Component
 author: eahefnawy # Required.
 The author of the Component
 org: serverlessinc # Required.
 The Serverless Framework org which owns this Component
+main: ./src # Required.
+The directory which contains the Component code
 description: Deploys Serverless Express.js Apps # Optional.
 The description of the Component
 keywords: aws, serverless, express # Optional.
 The keywords of the Component to make it easier to find at registry.serverless.com
 repo: https://github.com/owner/project # Optional.
 The code repository of the Component
 license: MIT # Optional.
 The license of the Component code
-main: ./src # Optional.
-The directory which contains the Component code
 ```

 ### serverless.js